Z6BQw2/in-register-wmma-poc/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the BSD 3-Clause Licence.
 See the `LICENSE` file for details.

 ## Citation

-If you use this work in your research, please cite the following paper:
+If you use this work in your research, please cite the following paper (Currently Awaiting Moderation):
 ```bibtex
 @misc{morales2025inregister,
       title={Accelerating Fused WMMA Operations via In-Register Data Permutation},